 The only way to ensure your assets are protected from division in case of divorce is to put a legally-binding prenuptial agreement, cohabitation agreement, or postnuptial agreement in place.
 Without this, the division of property is decided by the Court.

-The family law attorneys at Getz Collins and Associates can draft and execute agreements and advise you on the best way to protect your property.
+The family law lawyers at Getz Collins and Associates can draft and execute agreements and advise you on the best way to protect your property.
 Contact us today for legal advice about property exemptions and protecting your assets.